Adding Fractions Calculator

-When we have the same denominator in our fractions we need only add the numerators then put the result over the common denominator.
-If necessary we can then simplify it to lowest terms or a mixed number.
+When fractions have the same denominators we simply add or subtract the numerators as indicated and place the result over the common denominator.
+If necessary we can simplify the fraction to lowest terms or a mixed number.

-When we have unlike denominators, our first step is to find equivalent fractions such that all of the denominators are the same.
-We find the Least Common Denominator (LCD) then rewrite all fractions in our equation to equivalent fractions using the LCD as the denominator.
-Now that all denominators are alike, simply add or subtract the numerators and place the result over the common denominator.
+When fractions have unlike denominators the first step is to find equivalent fractions so that all of the denominators are the same.
+We find the Least Common Denominator (LCD) then rewrite all fractions in the equation as equivalent fractions using the LCD as the denominator.
+When all denominators are alike, simply add or subtract the numerators and place the result over the common denominator.
 The resulting fraction can be simplified to lowest terms or written as a mixed number.

-For these and some more basic methods of working with fractions see also Help With Fractions.
+For similar and more basic methods of working with fractions you can also visit Help With Fractions.